pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 Penalized Logistic Regression (Lasso)
 =====================================

 -   Now we'll move on to use a technique that makes use of an Objective Function that penalizes low-ROI variables.
 This is similar to ridge regression except variables with coefficients non-consequential enough will be zero'ed out of the model.
--   One might reasonably ask why we don't instead choose to simply make use of stepwise variable selection.
-The answer to that is nuanced, but essentially has to do with bias in parameter estimation, inconsistencies among model selection algorithms, and an inappropriate focus or reliance on a single best model, where data are often inadequate to justify such confidence.
-For more information on the shortcomings inherent to stepwise methods, see the paper here: <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2656.2006.01141.x/>
 -   Useful source: <http://www.sthda.com/english/articles/36-classification-methods-essentials/149-penalized-logistic-regression-essentials-in-r-ridge-lasso-and-elastic-net/>

 Tuning the Hyperparameter for the Lasso Model w/ 2-Way Interactions and Polynomial Terms